Updated: Jul 4

 We do plenty here at Manor Bottom to reduce our carbon footprint and to create a biodiverse space on our seven acres that benefits wildlife and humans alike.
 We have two small woods, one planted ten years ago by the previous owner that is maturing beautifully - we call this Dorothy’s Wood – the other, Ella’s Wood, planted two years ago by my daughter and me.
 The former consists of 260 odd trees, the latter of 120 native trees all of which have taken and are growing strongly.
 Other areas we give over to rewilding, wildflowers are free to grow, or bramble and nettle are allowed to predominate.
 We compost our waste ourselves and we use bush waste to create areas of protection and habitat for the little things in life, whether they be shrews, voles, slow worms or stoats (you can see a list of the wildlife we have at Manor Bottom here).
 We feed the birds every day, and, arachnophobes be prepared, we don’t brush away spider’s webs from around the outside of The Granary.
 Any spiders we find inside, we carefully transport them outside, find them a nook, giving them a chance.

 The property itself is powered by solar PV and an Air Source heat pump and is so well insulated with sustainable wools you hardly need the heating on much anyway.
-We give a 10% discount to anyone arriving without a car or in an electric vehicle (as many of you do).
+We give a 10% discount to anyone arriving without a car and 5% to those with an electric vehicle (as many of you do - note we have an on site charger).
 If you haven’t yet managed the upgrade to an electric car (as we ourselves haven’t yet – we are saving up!), then we have your carbon covered as we plant a tree, on the property, for every set of guests that stays at The Granary (you can read more about that here).
 This tree planting goes some way to cover any energy used by anyone making the seamless train journey from the mainland too, and if you book on Trainhugger they will also plant a tree for you.
 The short hop from Shanklin to The Granary can be kept green by booking with E-Taxi.

 We are full of ideas of as to how you can get around the Island without using your car, whether you are on bikes, see here, or prefer the buses (run by Southern Vectis, also working hard to lower their emissions).
 You might also like to take a look at the Slow Travel guide which suggest many sustainable ways to enjoy the Island.